Six of Swords

 The Six of Swords is about putting the past behind you and moving on to something better.

-It can also signify a move from a situation that is not necessarily bad, but that you have outgrown (particularly in career).
+It can also signify a move from a situation that is not necessarily bad, but that you have outgrown.

-As with all Tarot cards the image is symbolic, and the water being travelled over does not mean a sea voyage but an emotional transition.
-As swords are not to do with emotion but intellect and communication, this card is more likely to represent the planning of the journey and the reasoning behind it.
+As with all Tarot cards, the image is symbolic.
+The water being traveled over indicates an emotional transition, not a physical sea voyage.
+Because Swords govern intellect and communication rather than emotion, this card represents the planning of the journey and the reasoning behind it.

-The water behind the boat is choppy, representing the emotionally fraught situation the boat is moving away from.
-The clouds behind are stormy, again representing high emotions.
-We also see a salmon in this water, representing determination and rebirth/renewal associated with the journey.
-Without this determination and acceptance of change, the journey will never start, and we become stuck in a hopeless situation.
+The choppy water behind the boat represents the emotionally fraught situation left behind.
+The stormy clouds indicate high emotion.
+A salmon leaps in this water, symbolizing the determination and renewal associated with the journey.
+Without this determination and acceptance of change, the journey fails to start, leaving the traveler stuck in a hopeless situation.

-Ahead the water is much calmer and appears golden.
-The sky is brighter and we see the sun in the sky.
-Happier times are ahead.
+Ahead, the water is calmer and appears golden.
+The brighter sky and the sun indicate happier times ahead.

-We see six swords stuck upright in rocks to the side of the boat.
-Three are dark representing the reasons to leave the current situation.
-Three are bright representing the reasons the destination has been chosen.
+Six swords stick upright in rocks beside the boat.
+Three dark swords represent the reasons for leaving the current situation.
+Three bright swords represent the reasons for choosing the new destination.

 Unlike some other decks, there is no ferryman to propel the boat yet is moves quickly.
 So what is the story?
 You already know it; Cinderella.